Ayyodeji/Project-X/README.md

-# reactTfClassifier

-Sample web app built using react & tensorflow to learn and detect the options that are captured using the three respective buttons where prediction & probability is displayed accordingly by continuously monitoring the webcam stream
+## Sample web app built using react & tensorflow to learn and detect the options that are captured using the three respective buttons where prediction & probability is displayed accordingly by continuously monitoring the webcam stream

+Setup react app as:

+`npm install`

 Start react client app as:

-`npm install` && `npm start`
+`npm start`

 # Project-X